 A doctor or trained healthcare provider will perform the procedure using a handheld device.
 The device has applicators that look similar to the nozzles of a vacuum cleaner.

 During the treatment, the healthcare provider will apply a gel pad and applicator to the targeted area.
 The applicator delivers controlled cooling to the targeted fat.
 The provider will then move the device over your skin while administering suction and cooling technology to the target area.
 Some offices have several machines that allow them to treat multiple target areas in one visit.

 It’s common to experience some feelings of pulling and pinching during the process, but overall the procedure involves minimal pain.
 The provider typically will massage the treated areas immediately after treatment to breakup any frozen deep tissue.
 This will help your body begin to absorb the destroyed fat cells.
 Some people complain that this massage is slightly uncomfortable.

 Each treatment can take anywhere between one and three hours.
-Patients frequently listen to music, read, or even work on the computer during the procedure.
+People frequently listen to music, read, or even work on the computer during the procedure.

 - upper and lower abdomen

 - bra and back fat